 Modern science has come a long way in developing medications that can treat our illnesses and injuries.
 As a result, people are living longer, healthier lives.
 Unfortunately, however, there are many risks that come along with the use of these drugs.
-There are several potential ways in which a dangerous drug can lead to harm.
-Over a million people every year suffer an injury and thousands die from taking prescription drugs that had severe or undisclosed dangerous side effects.
+There are several potential ways in which dangerous drugs can lead to harm.
+Over a million people every year suffer an injury and thousands die from taking prescription medication, dangerous drugs that have severe or undisclosed side effects.
 If you or a loved one suffered or passed away due to taking medication that was prescribed to you by your doctor, our attorneys can help you bring a suit against those responsible, and can also help you recover compensation.

-- Can I pursue a claim against the pharmaceutical company that made the drug?
+- Can I pursue a claim against the pharmaceutical company that made the dangerous drugs?

 - Can I pursue a claim against the U.S. Food and Drug Administration for approving the use of the drug?

 - Can I pursue a claim against my doctor for prescribing the drug?

 - Is the pharmacy responsible for my injuries as a result of taking this drug?